TonyAshworth/emily-cookbook/src/posts/chicken-salsa.md

 title: Chicken Salsa
 date:
 tags:
-- Dump and Go
+- dump and go
-- Crock Pot
+- crock pot
-- Chicken
+- chicken
 description: 'Such a tasty and simple dish to make!
 This is my go to dish to bring friends in need - it feeds a family effortlessly and is very kid friendly too.
 We serve with tortilla chips and shredded cheese. '